-7. Blue Book made such bad scientific mistakes that Congress had to get involved.
+7. Project Blue Book made such bad scientific mistakes that Congress had to get involved.

 In 1965, Oklahoma Police, the Tinker Air Force Base, and a local meteorologist using weather radar independently tracked four unexplained flying objects.
 Under Quintanilla’s advisement, Project Blue Book would claim that these witnesses had simply observed the planet Jupiter.
 The problem with this explanation?
 Jupiter wasn’t even visible in the night’s sky.
 “The Air Force must have had its star finder upside-down during August,” Robert Riser, an Oklahoma planetarium director, said at the time.
 A series of more badly botched scientific explanations eventually led to a congressional hearing.

-8. The Project’s desire to dismiss unidentified phenomena bothered its sole scientist.
+8. Project Blue Book’s desire to dismiss unidentified phenomena bothered its sole scientist.

-9. In 2007, a new government Inquiry into UFOs was launched.
+9. new government Inquiries into UFOs have been launched.